d95lee/Compass/README.md

 <br>
 <br>

-The itinerary forms were created in a way that will show them chronologically timed, as a result it can efficently display events, transportations and living so that users viewing have the most recent information pop up first.
+The itinerary forms were created in a way that will show them chronologically timed, as a result it can efficiently display events, transportations and living so that users viewing have the most recent information pop up first.

 ```
 export const eventSort = (itinerary) => {